-Your antivirus program or a different VPN application is another thing that absolutely hates the VPN connection and typically refuses to let it through.
+Your antivirus program or a different VPN application is another thing that can interfere with the connection.
 Make sure that your antivirus is disabled and any other VPN application that may be installed is removed.

-Since our application modifies your connection settings by a tiny bit, it can be considered a threat to your device by most antivirus software, therefore blocking the attempt to connect to the VPN server.
-Various VPN applications also use different connection configurations, fighting with each other and canceling out the connection.
+Since our application modifies your connection settings, it can be considered a threat to your device by most antivirus software, therefore blocking the attempt to connect to the VPN server.
+Various VPN applications also use different connection configurations, fighting with each other and canceling out the connection as a result.

 Update the Surfshark app

-Finally, once you made sure that you cannot connect to all possible networks, various protocols do not help, the antivirus is disabled, other VPNs are uninstalled, or you have a screenshot of the error received while trying to connect, try fully reinstalling the Surfshark app.
+Once you made sure that you cannot connect to all possible networks, different protocols do not help, the antivirus is disabled, and other VPNs are uninstalled, try fully reinstalling the Surfshark app.

 You may also be interested in: